-Often mistaken for the Border Collie, Collies or Rough Collies are a Scottish long-haired breed.
-Lassie, the famous dog from the novel Lassie Come-Home was a Rough Collie.
+Often mistaken for the Border Collie, Collies or Rough Collies are a Scottish long-haired dog breed.
+Lassie, the famous dog from the novel Lassie Come-Home, was a Rough Collie.

 They are very athletic dogs bred for herding.
 Collies possess keen intelligence and boast amazing agility weighing anywhere from 50 to 70 pounds.